Investors / Financial Information

 Other operating expenses

-Other operating expenses decreased by S$0.8 million (2.7%) to S$29.0 million in FY25 from S$29.8 million in FY24.
-The operating expenses which had decreased in FY25 include depreciation of property, plant and equipment (S$0.4 million decrease), utilities expenses (S$0.3 million decrease), utensils expenses (S$0.2 million decrease), lease rental expenses (S$0.2 million decrease) and impairment loss of property, plant and equipment (S$0.1 million decrease).
+Other operating expenses decreased by S$0.8 million (5.5%) to S$13.4 million in HY26 from S$14.2 million in HY25.
+The operating expenses which had decreased in HY26 include depreciation of property, plant and equipment (S$0.2 million decrease), utilities expenses (S$0.2 million decrease), advertising and promotions expenses (S$0.2 million decrease) as well as professional fee (S$0.2 million decrease).

 Finance Costs